kbridson/rails-demos-and-deets-2021-test/demo-edit-update.md

 ---
-title: 'Demo 10: Forms and Actions for Updating and Deleting Model Records'
+title: 'Forms and Actions for Updating and Deleting Model Records'
 ---

 # {{ page.title }}